netsec-ethz/scion-apps/_examples/helloworld/README.md

 # Hello World

-A simple application using SCION that sends one packet from a client to a server.
+A simple application using SCION that sends one packet from a client to a server which replies back.

 Server:
 ```